microsoft/GraphEngine/doc/TSL/tsl-basics.md

 The storage layer of GE is a key-value store.
 The schema of the _value_ part of a key-value pair can be specified by a TSL cell.
-GE generates key-value store interfaces (_SaveCell_,  _LoadCell_, and _UpdateCell_, etc.) and data access methods for each cell type.
+GE generates the key-value store interfaces (_SaveCell_,  _LoadCell_, and _UpdateCell_, etc.) as well as the data access methods for each cell type.
 A corresponding cell 'accessor' will be generated for each TSL cell.
-A _cell_ can be accessed and manipulated through its cell _accessor_ interfaces.
+A _cell_ can be accessed and manipulated _in-place_ through its cell _accessor_ interfaces.

 This is a simple TSL cell:

 ```C#
 cell MyCell